During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 Radiofrequency (RF) Treatments

-RF technology delivers controlled heat energy through the skin layers — stimulating collagen production in the dermis.
-Because this energy travels horizontally across the skin plane, the primary effect is overall firmness and skin texture improvement.
-Pore reduction follows as a secondary benefit as elasticity improves.
+Because this energy travels horizontally across the skin plane, the primary effect is improved firmness and skin quality — pores appear smaller as elasticity improves.

 Pores aren’t the direct target — but as the skin’s structural quality improves, they tend to look less prominent.